blrichards/MsgPet/README.md

 ### Message Sizes

-There are two methods of declaring the size of the message to be sent during the test
+There are two methods of declaring the size of message to be sent in the test

 1. an `int` representing the the size of the message in bytes
 2. an animal! after all it is called MsgPET